statamic-rad-pack/mailchimp/README.md

 ## Configuration

 Set your Mailchimp API Key in your `.env` file.
-You can get it from: https://us10.admin.mailchimp.com/account/api-key-popup/.
+You can get it from: [https://us10.admin.mailchimp.com/account/api-key-popup/](https://us14.admin.mailchimp.com/account/api/) and create a new key.

 ```yaml
 MAILCHIMP_API_KEY=your-key-here